 After adjusting the timing metadata, the rndc loadkeys command causes named to remove the DNSKEYs and RRSIGs for the old algorithm from the zone.
-Note also that with the nsupdate method, removing the DNSKEYs also causes named to remove the associated RRSIGs automatically.

 Once you have verified that the old DNSKEYs and RRSIGs have been removed from the zone, the final (optional) step is to remove the key files for the old algorithm from the key directory.